-- Supporting exchange and capacity building on sustainable urban development through, among others, the European URBACT programme.
+- Supporting exchange and capacity building on sustainable urban development through, among others, the European URBACT(link is external) programme.

 - Improving the quality and availability of data and statistics for urban transport systems operations and decision-making at local, regional, national and EU level.

-- Supporting local partnerships in implementing and testing new urban mobility approaches under real-life conditions as part of the CIVITAS 2020 initiative.
+- Supporting local partnerships in implementing and testing new urban mobility approaches under real-life conditions as part of the CIVITAS 2020 (link is external)initiative.

 - Providing financial support for urban mobility projects through European Structural and Investment Funds, Horizon 2020, Connecting Europe Facility as well as other financial instruments.